Composite ALPs in Composite Higgs Models: Motivating the Lagrangian

 We thus make the crucial assumption that the couplings of the ALP to the quarks in CHM are characterized by (\ref{assumptions}).
 Working backwards from eq. (\ref{notquite}) this tells us what kind of terms $\Delta Y_u$ and $\Delta Y_d$ we are allowing in a general CHM.
 The parameterization (\ref{assumptions}) stand out as the minimal deformation of the flavor preserving case that is also closed under the RG evolution if one ignores the contributions of the Yukawas of the first two generations \cite{Bauer:2020jbp,Bauer:2021mvw}.

 The amount of FV is built into the difference $c_{u_L}-c_{t_L}$, since this is what controls $[C_Q, V_{CKM}]$ (see Sec.~\ref{sec:ALPlag}).
-The choice of starting with (\ref{assumptions}) at the EW scale does not entail a loss of generality over the usual case, since the RG preserves the structure (\ref{assumptions}).
+We will see in Sec.~\ref{sec:running} that the choice (\ref{assumptions}) is preserved by RG.
 It is only the stronger conditions $C_Q\propto {\mathbf{1}}$, $C_u\propto {\mathbf{1}}$, $C_d\propto {\mathbf{1}}$ that are not maintained.
 In fact, if one were only to retain the top Yukawa $y_t$ contribution to the RG evolution, one could also set $c_{b_R}=c_{d_R}$, i.e. $C_d\propto {\mathbf{1}}$.
 Not doing so allows one to consider the next-to-leading situation where also $y_b\not = 0$ and the CKM matrix is approximated by (\ref{Cabibbo}).

 In previous phenomenological work \cite{Cacciapaglia:2017iws,Cacciapaglia:2019bqz,Borsato:2021aum,BuarqueFranzosi:2021kky} we coupled the CHM ALP to the SM as